francelico/deep-reinforcement-learning/README.md

 ![Trained Agents][image1]

+This repository is forked from Udacity's deep-reinforcement-learning repository, accessible here https://github.com/udacity/deep-reinforcement-learning.
+It will be used to submit projects and assignments.

-This repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.
+The original repository contains material related to Udacity's [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program.

 ## Table of Contents